pedrocalderon/zmk-config/README.md

 The initial approach was based on the [jcmkk3 layout](https://github.com/jcmkk3/zmk-config), that I initially found in the [KeymapDB](https://keymapdb.com/keymaps/jcmkk3/).

+### Localization

+Since I'm Brazilian it is important to me to be able to easily configure a layout compatible with the ABNT2 layout, present in most of the
+Brazilian hardware, including my notebook.

+For this purpose I used the approach described in this [Github issue comment](https://github.com/zmkfirmware/zmk/issues/177#issuecomment-1306247821)
+This approach is basically to create a mapping file, present in the ./config/keys_abnt2.h, and use this codes to create the layout.

+Afterwards I discovered that there is a ZMK module for this, called [ZMK Locales](https://github.com/joelspadin/zmk-locales), I expect to test this new approach in the future.

 ## Instructions

 I have the tendency of not using this keyboard for several months and having to re-learn a lot of stuff